acudoc/udacity_repo/README.md

 * git status _check local files to main github branch_
 * git checkout _switch to different branch or create new branch_
     * git checkout -b newbranch _this creates new branch_
-    * git checkout -d anybranch _with -d anybranch will be deleted_
+    * git branch -d anybranch _with -d anybranch will be deleted_
 * git pull _get latest changes from branch_
 * git merge _branches together_